brillout/wildcard-api/docs/faq.md

 <a href=#should-i-deploy-frontend-and-backend-at-the-same-time>Should I deploy frontend and backend at the same time?</a>,
 we recommend to deploy frontend and backend synchronously.
 You then don't need
-versioning: your backend always serves a single and the correct version of your API.
+versioning as your backend only serves the latest version of your API.

 <br/>